 What is a Hearty Vegetable?

-This stew has lots of hearty vegetables.
+This chickpea stew has lots of hearty vegetables.
+But what does hearty mean?
 As far as I see it, a hearty vegetable is a veggie that's nourishing, satisfying and won't leave you hungry.
 Typically, root veggies are considered very hearty due to being full of vitamins and minerals, and high in carbohydrates (aka starchy).
 According to the USDA, root veggies are marked by having edible underground roots.
 Our stew recipe has the following root veggies: carrots, potatoes, onion and garlic.

 As for the other veggies in our stew, there are a ton of vitamins.
 We get loads of Vitamin C from cauliflower.
 And we get Vitamin B-12 and plenty of antioxidants from mushrooms.